mfyke/moleculer-microservices-training-module/README.md

 * Notice here that we have added `HTTPServer` to our `mixins` array.
 This means that this service will have all of the features from the `HTTPServer` service, which is the default export from `moleculer-web`.
 Any changes made after the `mixins` property will overwrite the existing configuration inherited from the mixed in service.

 * We have also added a `routes` array to our `settings` object.
 By default, the base URL will be `http://localhost:3000`.
 We have added `/api` to the base path and setup an `action` that will be called when there is a request to `GET /api/products`.
 An `action` is a publicly callable method of a service.
 By specifying `products.listProducts`, we are saying call the `listProducts` action from the `products` service.
-The `listProducts` action and the `products` service has not yet been defined, we will do that next.
+The `listProducts` action and the `products` service have not yet been defined, we will do that next.

 ### Create Node with Initial Products Service